onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 we fail at identifying and prioritising what's most important and relevant

-moving from adversarial zero-sum dynamics to synergistic positive-sum nonzero - part of evarrow

 decouple resources for personal use from control over the economy prestige